 Robert Neu is well-known to Skylark Opera audiences, having directed nine productions for the company in the past nine years.
 These have included Naughty Marietta, The Merry Widow, On the Town, Wonderful Town, The Fantasticks, Candide and last season’s Putting it Together.
 His production of Don Pasquale for Skylark was hailed as “a perfect opera production” and “a delight from beginning to end” by local newspaper critics.
 His production of The Fantasticks was judged “the most well-crafted production that Skylark has offered” and “an unqualified success” by the St. Paul Pioneer Press.
 In addition, Neu is well-known to Twin Cities theater and opera audiences, having mounted numerous productions for Minnesota Orchestra, Bloomington Civic Theater, Chameleon Theater, Phipps Center for the Arts, Lyric Opera of the North and Minneapolis Fringe Festival.
 Also active nationally with more than 90 productions to his credit, Neu has most recently directed The Music Man and Tosca for Colorado Symphony, Florencia en el Amazonas for Emerald City Opera, The Marriage of Figaro for Bellevue Opera, and St. Matthew Passion for Central City Opera.

 Please join us in welcoming him aboard!

-Skylark thanks its many patrons who have generously made supporting donations and also the organizations who have provided grants, including the Minnesota State Arts Board, the Target Foundation, the Twin Cities Opera Guild, and the Harlan Boss Foundation for the Arts.
+Skylark thanks its many patrons who have generously made supporting donations and also the organizations who have provided grants, including the Minnesota State Arts Board, the Target Foundation, and the Harlan Boss Foundation for the Arts.